 - Stone Cold Steve Austin: 5-2

-A stacked list of guys enter at five with all having WrestleMania moments in their own right.
+A stacked list of guys enters at five with all having WrestleMania moments in their own right.
 Stone Cold Steve Austin was in WWE title picture during the attitude era while Daniel Bryan’s double victory at XXX helped him jump the charts.

 John Cena has been a staple during the 2000s to present WrestleMania with matches varying from WWE Championships to United States Championship matches.
 Let’s not forget Owen Hart here, as he had his fair share of victories including beating his brother Bret Hart at WrestleMania X